One of the biggest obstacles every land investor has to wrestle with is how to find the “market value” of vacant land.

 When I'm seriously evaluating a potential land investment, I start by looking at several different factors and asking myself, “How important will these factors be to my end buyer?”

-- What can this land be used for?
+- What can the land be used for?
 Can someone use it to build a house?
 Office Building?
 Factory?
-Farming?
+Is it best suited for farming?
 Hunting?
 Mining?
 Make sure you understand what your (or the future owner) will be allowed to do with the property in accordance with the local zoning and planning requirements.

-How much inventory is available in the local market?
+How much inventory is available on the market?

 - Is this a one-of-a-kind property or are there hundreds of others exactly like it on the market right now?